timotejroiko/astrologico-docs/param_display.md

 ## Display

-An array of planetary values that the request should return.
-If none is specified, it defaults to `LONGITUDE` and `LONGITUDE_SPEED`.
+An array of planetary values the request should return.
+If none is specified, it defaults to `LONGITUDE LONGITUDE_SPEED`.
+Not all objects support all display values, for more info see [Response Data](/astrologico/res_data.html);

 | option | Descripton |
 |---|---|